ynezdias/Location-/README.md

 # Location-
-Printing the location of the Pc using Python.
+Printing the uptime of your laptop/PC